xaviervia/redux-subscribers-example/README.md

-# Subscribers in Redux: example
+# Subscribers everywhere in Redux: example

 This is a simple and useless command line app meant to demonstrate how listening to state diff in Redux is useful for more than just UI update.